SereniT33/SOCI514SerenaChoi/Assign5/Assign5_Choi_OLS_Assumptions.md

 ![](Assign5_Choi_OLS_Assumptions_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->
 The mean of standardized residual is very close to zero.
 It can be also determined by the plot above as the lines, each indicating the mean and 0 respectively, overlay each other.
-Therefore, we can conclude that the assumption 2 is not violated, and therefore, the intercept is not biased.
+Therefore, we can conclude that *the assumption 2 is not violated*, and therefore, the intercept is not biased.

 ### Assumption 3: Error is constant across cases.